jonmagic/product/cry_baby/README.md

 ## The Idea

-Let's start by clearing stating **the problem** in the form of a question: How does a new parent determine why their infant is crying in order to take the action necessary to appease the cry?
+Let's start by clearly stating **the problem** in the form of a question: How does a new parent determine why their infant is crying in order to take the action necessary to appease the cry?

 An **ideal solution** might be: Shortly before or shortly after the infant starts crying the new parent gets a notification on their phone prompting them to take a specific action to appease the cry.